mykhani/resume/README.md

 # Resume using Latex
-Finally after years of using office suites to create my resume, I have ventured in to exploring Latex for creating my resume and not surprisingly, I got instantly hooked.
+Finally after years of using office suites to create my resume, I have ventured into exploring Latex for creating my resume and as expected, I am instantly hooked.

-This might be due to the fact that I have always enjoyed writing documents in the markdown format and there is something about the process of converting the raw commands and text into beautifully formatted output documents that I find satisfactory.
+This might be due to the fact that I have always enjoyed writing documents in the markdown format and there is something about the process of transforming the raw commands and text into beautifully formatted documents that I find quite satisfying.
 So naturally, I found the Latex's workflow to be similar and equally enjoyable.

-Since this is my first ever document written in Latex, I have tried to keep it as simple as possible, using as less external packages as possible.
+Since this is my first ever document written in Latex, I have tried to keep it as simple as possible, by using minimum external packages.

 # Compiling the Latex file
 For compiling the Latex file to the pdf, I have used the Texmaker software running